-Nothing can bring a grown man to tears faster than a stain on an otherwise perfectly good shirt.
+Nothing can bring a grown man to tears faster than a massive sweat stain on an otherwise perfectly good shirt.
 It’s inevitable.
 The “investment” white dress shirt that always brings you luck on new client meetings is suddenly showing pit stains.
 The basic T-shirt that you bought specifically for its minimalist appeal gets a grease mark right on the chest.
-The new chinos you’ve only worn once get a grass stain from one slip in the backyard.
+The best chinos you’ve only worn once get a grass stain from one slip in the backyard.

 Sure, you could just throw them away and buy new clothes, but these days disposable fashion is getting a bad rap; and dusting off a little thrift ingenuity seems downright trendy.
 Here’s our guide for making clothes look like new again.
 We checked in with the American Cleaning Institute, and asked a chemical engineer for a few easy-to-use pointers.

 Dr. Daniel H. Jones is a chemical engineer who offers the seemingly simple advice, “Like dissolves like.
 For instance use vinegar for coffee and other acidic stains.”
 Since we are not all chemical engineers, we’ve broken than down further, below.

 How to Handle Stains

 - In general, a fresh stain is always easier to treat than an older one, so get on it as soon as possible.